All About Infant Massage

 Setting up your massage environment

-Place your baby on his or her back so that you can maintain eye contact.
-As you undress your baby, tell him or her it's massage time.
-They start to make the connection with what massage means and may get a little excited!
+• Place your baby on his or her back so that you can maintain eye contact.
+As you undress your baby, tell them that it's massage time.
+They start to make the connection with the word and the action!

-You can use an oil or lotion, either works.
+• You can use either an oil or lotion for the massage.

 Beginning your massage

-When your baby is calm and ready, warm up some oil or lotion by rubbing your hands together and start with their legs.
+2. When your baby is calm and ready, warm up some oil or lotion by rubbing your hands together and start with their legs.
 Stabilize their ankle with one hand and with the other hand, start at their thigh.
-With mild pressure, glide your hands down their leg, repeating this 3-5x.
+With mild pressure, glide your hands down their leg, repeating this 3-5 times.

-For their chest, you continue the downward strokes with one hand stabilizing one side of their chest and the other hand gently gliding down.
+5. For their chest, continue the downward strokes with one hand stabilizing one side of their chest and the other hand gently gliding down.
 Repeat on the other side.

-For their belly, you can do light circles starting at their belly button and moving out.
+6. For their belly, you may do light circles starting at their belly button and moving out.
 Doing this several times will help any tummy aches!

-Moving on to their face, which is what you want to save for last because that will get them ready to eat!
-Start with both hands on their forehead and move out and down around their face down to their chin, like you’re drawing a heart!
+8. Moving on to their face (which is what you want to save for last because that will get them ready to eat), start with both hands on their forehead and move out and down around their face down to their chin, like you’re drawing a heart!

-You can also take 1-2 fingers and rub under their eye around to their ear and behind their ear to help their sinuses drain if they’re congested, kind of like in an S shape.
+9. You can also take 1-2 fingers and make light strokes under their eye, around to their ear, and behind their ear in an S shape to help drain any sinus congestion.

 To see some of these strokes in action, check out this highlight on instagram!

-If you have a very wiggly baby, or a baby that doesn’t want to lie down, you can do these massages in your lap!
+If you have a very wiggly baby, or a baby that doesn’t want to lay down, you can do these massages in your lap!

 Infant Massage Takeaways:

 Infant massage is a great way to connect with your little one!
-Incorporate it into your routine before bedtime to increase the bonding before they are down for the night.
-You may also see some improvements in their overall sleep by including the relaxing downtime in your evening routine!
+Incorporate it into your routine before bedtime to promote bonding and increase sleepiness before they are down for the night.
+You may also see some improvements in their overall sleep by including this relaxing downtime in your evening routine!

 AUTHOR: